DruadanJP/Simple-Expense-Tracker/Docs/README.md

 ## Features
 - Add and categorize expenses
-- Track income sources
-- Generate financial reports
+- Generate financial reports with tables
-- Visualize spending patterns with charts

 ## Installation
 1. Clone the repository: